chinmaygupta26/Sigma-Delta-ADC/README.md

 # Sigma-Delta-ADC
-Implementation of Sigma-Delta ADC using MATLAB and FIL
+**Implementation of Sigma-Delta ADC using MATLAB and FPGA
-Sigma-Delta Analog to Digital Converters have a wide range of applications in the signal-processing domain for designing effective communication systems on hardware devices.
+**Sigma-Delta Analog to Digital Converters have a wide range of applications in the signal-processing domain for designing effective communication systems on hardware devices.
 This paper attempts the implementation of the converter by splitting the circuit into